 There are many other commands for the uIEC.
 It has some buttons on the circuit board that let you swap disks on the fly without typing commands, but these have to be set up by listing them in a special file.
 All the other commands are described here.

 A major drawback of the uIEC is that while it emulates the standard Commodore drive operation, the commodore 1541 drive was actually another computer that you could load programs on and run.
-Software that implements custom fast loaders and other goodies won't run on it.
+Some programs did this for copy protection or to implement custom fast-loaders.
+More recently the retro demo-scene uses it for extra storage and computing power.
 I was disappointed when the Second Reality demo didn't work.

 Well, I have Jumpman loaded anyway, so off to an evening of retro fun.